-This guide will walk you through the steps to get started with technology at Overlake.
+This guide will walk you through the steps to get started with information and technology at Overlake.
 First up:

 Wise: Overlake's Knowledge Base

 You're already here, so good job!
 There are hundreds of useful articles and answers to your questions about all things Overlake - from technology to the business office and student policies.
 Wise, found at wise.overlake.org, should be your first stop any time your looking for an answer related to Overlake services or technology - after all, our mission is to support learning so we're always trying to teach you to fish where ever possible.
 If you can't find your answer, please don't hesitate to reach out!

 Your Overlake username and password are referred to as your Owl ID.
 These credentials get you access to most Overlake services, including: